 Most businesses allow you to purchase gift certificates online, or over the phone, which gives them cash now and allows you to spend the card when you are in need of something from that store.
 They also make great gifts to friends and family, particularly when they are in times of need.

-If an event you bought tickets for is cancelled and you are getting your money back, consider donating your refund.
+If an event you bought tickets for is canceled and you are getting your money back, consider donating your refund.
 Many small event venues are taking donations as they struggle to stay afloat, and you can also donate the money to nonprofits.
 Charitable organizations are struggling right now as their services are in need now more than ever and they aren’t receiving many donations.

 Spread the Word

 You can still help local businesses even if you aren’t able to shop.
 Try sharing their posts on social media and actively engaging with them to show your support.
 If you want to get even more involved, take a picture with a product from their store and tag them in it.
-Tell your friends about your favorite small businesses and remind them to shop local.
+Tell your friends about your favorite small businesses and remind them to shop locally.

 Finally, don’t forget to be considerate.
 Be courteous to other shoppers through these tough times, maintain safe distances, and only buy what you need.